mapeditor/tiled/docs/manual/automapping.rst

    This tile matches any non-empty cell.

 Other
-   This tile matches any non-empty cell, which contains a tile that is *different* from all the tiles used on the current input layer in the current rule.
+   This tile matches any cell, which contains a tile that is *different* from all the tiles used by the current rule targeting the same input layer.
+This includes empty cells, unless the Empty tile is explicitly matched on by the rule (since Tiled 1.10).

 Negate
    This tile negates the condition at a specific location.
 It is effectively